Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Our Approach

 \textbf{(c) Non-linear Classification Module.} To measure the similarity between the final features $\widetilde{f}^c$ and $\widetilde{f}_p$, we employ a feature fusion network to aggregate the two features with high-resolution,

 where $\Psi_{Mult}$, $\Psi_{Sub}$ and $\Psi_{Cat}$ are three similar CNN networks, each with 3 conv and ReLU layers for non-linear fusion.
-After that, a binary classification and bbox regression layer are followed for final prediction.
+After that, a binary classification and bbox regression layer are followed for final detection.